yamcodes/yamcodes/README.md

 > *Engineer, open-sourcer, and ride-or-die TypeScripter.*

-My friends and I build and maintain [The Bed Stack](https://agnyz.github.io/the-bed-stack/), a real world example for an app built in a bleeding edge framework.
+My friends and I build and maintain [Bedstack](https://agnyz.github.io/bedstack), a real world example for an app built in a bleeding edge framework.

 **🔥 I also LOVE Firebase 🔥**